Sewage Treatment Plant and Waste Water Systems

 FILTERPOD non-electric sewage treatment plants are our own design..
 They use non-degradable RDX filter media.

-FALCON wastewater systems can work down to very low populations, unlike most plants which struggle when underloaded below 50% of what they were designed to do.
+FALCON wastewater systems are specialised plants which can work down to very low population numbers.
+Most plants really struggle when underloaded below 50% of what they were designed to do.

 VORTEX™ sewage treatment plants produce some of the cleanest effluent of them all and have an unbeatable ammonia reduction.
 They have an EN 12566-3 test effluent standard of an amazing 0.4mg/L ammoniacal nitrogen, which is over 40 times lower than the Environment Agency requirements.
 The VORTEX™ treatment process reduces pollutants by up to 98.9%.

 Add on to existing Septic Tanks.
 For Houses, Housing Developments and Commercial Use - 1 to 5000 persons

 BIOKUBE septic tank conversion treatment unit produces a very high standard of effluent, but is, like the Balmoral SBR, a sequencing batch reactor.
 The domestic range extends up to 30 persons and the units above 10 persons need a pumping station added to the system.